mrakgr/Trading-Journal/journal_2025.md

 ![](images/image-1753.png)

 I need to learn from the Bookmap traders.
 The fact that they are giving such great educational content is making me consider getting the application just for that.

+11:10am.
+In fact, isn't this the same strategy Andrea Cimitan used.
+But I think he traded it as a mean reversion setup.

+And that would be the Rejection setup.